 What causes knee ligament injuries?

 The ACL is one of the most common ligaments to be injured.
 The ACL is often stretched or torn during a sudden twisting motion.
 This is when the feet stay planted one way, but the knees turn the other way.
-Slowing down while running or landing from a jump incorrectly can cause ACL injuries.?
+Slowing down while running or landing from a jump incorrectly can cause ACL injuries.
 Skiing, basketball, and football are sports that have a higher risk for ACL injuries.

 The MCL is injured more often than the LCL.
-Stretch and tear injuries to the collateral ligaments are usually caused by a blow to the outer side of the knee.
+Stretch and tear injuries to the collateral ligaments are often caused by a blow to the outer side of the knee.
 This can happen when playing hockey or football.